PeoplePerHour/yii-ses-feedback/README.md

 The unit tests do not use a real SQS queue, instead they use a Mock queue implemented as a PHP Array.

-In your `tests/config.php` file, ensure the extension files will be imported and that the sesFeedback component uses the Mock Version:
+In your `tests/config.php` file, ensure the extension files will be imported and that the sesFeedback component uses the Mock Version.

+If installed into the Yii extensions folder:

 ```php
 <?php